From Scratch Code

 • Why build from scratch?

 It’s fun!
-By adopting this mindset, you force yourself to understand what is happening on every layer.
+By adopting this mindset, you force yourself to understand what is happening on every layer, which is key to creating scalable and efficient libraries or tools.

 • Should I tell my tech lead I will only build things from scratch from now on?